-Tooth decay, if left unchecked and untreated, can cause serious problems as well as pain and discomfort.
+Tooth decay, if left unchecked and untreated, can cause serious problems as well as infection, pain and discomfort.
 Stopping tooth decay is important for your oral health as well.
-With regular exams and our holistic approach to comprehensive dental care,we’ll work with you to design a treatment plan that stops decay before it becomes painful problem.
+With regular exams and our unique approach to comprehensive dental care, we’ll work with you to design a treatment plan that stops decay before it becomes painful problem.
 For tooth fillings or tooth extractions we offer several options including direct fillings and indirect fillings.
 We also offer multiple choices for filling materials and will choose treatment options suited for your unique needs and lifestyle.

 We love to work one-on-one with our patients to create a preventative care program for maintaining healthy teeth, gums, and bones of the mouth.
 We strive to help you prevent the onset, progress, and recurrence of dental disease and conditions.request an appointment

 Twice per year a professional cleaning will help prevent a number of possible oral health issues.
 Our warm and friendly staff is here to make you as comfortable as possible and provide top quality, patient centered care.